warp-zona/solana-trading-bot-v3/README.md

 The bot can monitor market conditions in real-time, such as pool burn, mint renounced and other factors, and it will execute trades when these conditions are fulfilled.

 The current version has undergone multiple optimizations, including stability and processing speed improvements, making it better suited for the complexity of the current Solana market.
 Note: the previous @2.0.0 version repository is no longer maintained and has now continued here.

+## 🎉 Incentive Campaign: Win SOL Rewards 🎉

+To better promote and optimize our latest version, we are launching a limited-time incentive campaign!
+Users of this trading-bot-v3 can win up to 10 SOL in rewards by meeting the following conditions:

+# How to participate:

+1. Use it continuously for 7 days with a total transaction volume xceeding $100,000.
+2. Refer at least 3 friends, and their total transaction volume exceeds $30,000.

+# Exclusive benefits:

+•	Using warp for trading?
+We’ll refund all your fees!
+•	Your referred friends can also participate, the more you refer, the bigger the rewards!

+📅  Campaign ends on: January 1, 2025

+💵  Once you’ve completed the conditions, please add my Discord to claim your reward: `warp_zona`

+> Tip: The user with the highest monthly trading volume will have a chance to receive additional rewards!

 ## Setup